ertauren/horriblecode/unlimited rulebook hs/readme.txt

 It fetches magnet links from nyaa.si
 It might or not cause problems.
 It is not on me.
 Know this and use at your own risk.

 This extension is not really tested.
-Just created for personal use, i probably won't be updating it myself, feel free to edit.
+Just created for personal use, i probably won't be updating it much myself, feel free to edit.
 It has Horrible Code.
 Also if they change nyaa.si page or horriblesubs.info page, this extension, most probably - near certain, won't work at all.